 We hope you will choose to become one of our graduates.

-The mission of the Department of Curriculum and Instruction is to prepare candidates to serve the needs of P-12 learners in a multicultural, global society.
+MissionThe mission of the Department of Curriculum and Instruction is to prepare candidates to serve the needs of P-12 learners in a multicultural, global society.

 VisionThe Department of Curriculum and Instruction will, through the preparation of highly qualified candidates, advance academic achievement of students in diverse P-12 populations through experiential outreach and the effective use of technology-driven pedagogy in global settings.

 Undergraduate Teacher Preparation ProgramsThe objectives of the Department of Curriculum and Instruction's undergraduate programs are both professional and functional.
-The professional objective is to provide (1) preservice education for prospective teachers, and (2) background in the principles of education for students preparing for general and social service areas of education.
+The professional objective is to provide (1) pre-service education for prospective teachers, and (2) background in the principles of education for students preparing for general and social service areas of education.
 The functional objectives are to create interest in the social and civic functions of education, to conduct research in the field of education, and to study educational problems of the nation, region and state as a basis for formulating a teacher education program which places emphasis on educational problems affecting minorities.

 B.A., Early Childhood Education Program - Elementary Education and Post Baccalaureate P-5 Certificate OnlyThe Early Childhood Education Program prepares instructional personnel to direct the education of young children from birth to age ten (preschool - grade five).
 The goals of this program are to provide prospective teachers with:

-- a broad background in the liberal arts, mathematics, and the natural and social sciences
+- A broad background in the liberal arts, mathematics, and the natural and social sciences

-- familiarity with the field of education and its variety of settings and possibilities
+- Familiarity with the field of education and its variety of settings and possibilities

-- opportunities to observe young children in educational settings and to interact effectively with them, using appropriate child study techniques
+- Opportunities to observe young children in educational settings and to interact effectively with them, using appropriate child study techniques

-- understanding of development, curricula, instructional principles, theory, and research in the psychomotor, cognitive, and affective domains of learning relative to the young child
+- Understanding of development, curricula, instructional principles, theory, and research in the psychomotor, cognitive, and affective domains of learning relative to the young child

-- experience in applying psychomotor, cognitive, and affective development principles of curricular and instructional practices
+- Experience in applying psychomotor, cognitive, and affective development principles of curricular and instructional practices

-- practice in integrating the content, methodology, and instructional materials of mathematics, science, social studies, creative arts, and language arts, and
+- Practice in integrating the content, methodology, and instructional materials of mathematics, science, social studies, creative arts, and language arts, and

-- experience in planning, implementing, and evaluating the total educational program in early childhood and primary grade settings.
+- Experience in planning, implementing, and evaluating the total educational program in early childhood and primary grade settings.

 Graduate ProgramsThe Department of Curriculum and Instruction offers graduate programs leading to the Master of Arts degree, Teaching, in Mathematics and in Science, and the Master of Arts degree in Special Education General Curriculum.
 Leadership in a specific area is the goal of the program.
 Individuals may qualify for positions of program developers, coordinators and evaluators as well as teaching.